manifold-systems/manifold/manifold-deps-parent/manifold-params/README.md

 To prevent ambiguity, all method declarations in a given scope must have disjoint signature sets.

-### Default Value Inheritance
+### Default value inheritance

-When overriding a method with optional parameters, a subclass inherits the default values from the superclass unless it explicitly overrides them.
+When overriding a method with optional parameters, a subclass **inherits** the default values from the superclass unless it explicitly **overrides** them.

 ```java
 class Base {